Ferraah/XIOS3_Coupling_mirror/0_xios_intro/README.md

 ```

 In the next examples we would like to enable client2client exchanges by exploiting XIOS recent experimental coupling routines together with some adaptations to match (some) of OASIS functionalities.
+In the XIOS implementation, coupling is based on the same concepts (and source code classes) of the "filters" from client to server, modified for model to model communications.

 ## Running
 ```bash